 Trademarks with their specific goods or services

-The Head & Shoulders logo, shown here, is a separately registered trademark for “medicated hair care preparations” owned by the Procter & Gamble Company.
+The Head & Shoulders® trademark is owned by the Proctor & Gamble Company.

-Google® in standard characters with no design or stylization is a registered trademark owned by Google, LLC for many goods and services.
-Some of these are “software for accessing and searching online databases and websites,” “technical consulting services in the field of archiving of data for others in the nature of historical records and documents,” and “computer services, namely, creating cloud-based indexes of information.”
+The trademark is registered in standard character format for many goods and services including “software for accessing and searching online databases and websites,” “technical consulting services in the field of archiving of data for others in the nature of historical records and documents,” and “computer services, namely, creating cloud-based indexes of information.”

 DISCLAIMER: References to particular trademarks, service marks, certification marks, products, services, companies, or organizations appearing on this page are for illustrative and educational purposes only and do not constitute or imply endorsement by the U.S. government, the U.S. Department of Commerce, the U.S. Patent and Trademark Office, or any other federal agency.